jarekczek/hacking/README.md

 - PORT http port on which to listen (only localhost)
 - RETRIES (optional) max retries when starting the service, default is 3
 - SERVICE path of the executable accepting single integer [0..CONFIG_COUNT)
+- SERVICE_TIMEOUT (optional)number of seconds for the service to start
 - SUCCESS_MESSAGE a message printed by the service on success

 #### Controller